 Recognizing that cultural differences exist, communicating directly and listening actively can significantly reduce your chance of appearing culturally insensitive.

-Avoiding this kind of misstep will have a positive impact on your professional connections and the care your patients receive.
+Avoiding this kind of misstep will positively impact your professional connections and the care your patients receive.

-"By taking small steps to understand the background, beliefs and values of differing cultures" says Burger, "nurses can bridge the gaps to improve care and relationships."
+"By taking small steps to understand the background, beliefs, and values of different cultures," says Burger, "nurses can bridge the gaps to improve care and relationships."